-North Tyneside Trading Company Limited along with a subsidiary, North Tyneside Trading Company (Consulting) Limited were incorporated as wholly owned companies of North Tyneside Council on 11 December 2012 with the objective to provide services to other public bodies, and any other customers (whether public bodies or not) as considered appropriate.
-They remained dormant companies up to and including the financial year ending 31 March 2015.
-In order to deliver part of the Authority's affordable homes programme,

-North Tyneside Trading Company (Development) Limited was incorporated on 22 June 2015.
+North Tyneside Trading Company Limited along with a (currently dormant) subsidiary, North Tyneside Trading Company (Consulting) Limited, were incorporated as wholly owned companies of North Tyneside Council on 11 December 2012 with the objective to provide services to other public bodies, and any other customers (whether public bodies or not) as considered appropriate.
+In order to deliver part of the Authority's Affordable Homes programme, a further subsidiary, North Tyneside Trading Company (Development) Limited was incorporated on 22 June 2015.

-The intention was that North Tyneside Trading Company (Development) Limited commenced housing operations by developing sites across the borough within the first 3 years of trading with the capacity to provide up to 107 homes.
+The intention was that this company would develop sites across the borough within the first three years of trading to provide around 100 homes.
 Construction of the first project for North Tyneside Trading Company (Development) Limited was completed during the 2016/17 financial year.
-This involved the construction of 13 new homes (a mix of 2 storey houses and apartments) on the Reed Avenue site in Camperdown to be let at an affordable rent.
-Late in the 2016/17 financial year, North Tyneside Trading Company (Development) Limited agreed a purchasing strategy to acquire homes on the open market to then let at an affordable rent and since then an additional 9 homes have been purchased.
-All of these properties are now tenanted.
+This involved the construction of 13 new homes on the Reed Avenue site in Camperdown, to be let at an affordable rent.
+Late in 2016/17, North Tyneside Trading Company (Development) Limited agreed a purchasing strategy to acquire homes on the open market to then let at an affordable rent and since then an additional 22 homes have been purchased and rented out.

-During 2016/17, two further subsidiaries of North Tyneside Trading Company Limited were incorporated, Aurora Properties (Sale) Limited - 25 March 2017 and Aurora Properties (Rental) Limited - 1 March 2017.
+During 2016/17, two further subsidiaries of North Tyneside Trading Company Limited were incorporated, Aurora Properties (Sale) Limited, which is currently operational, and Aurora Properties (Rental) Limited, which is currently dormant.
 The purpose of Aurora Properties (Sale) Limited is to provide homes for sale on the open market while the purpose of Aurora Properties (Rental) Limited is to provide homes to be let at a market rent.
-No activity has taken place during 2017/18 in respect of Aurora Properties (Rental) Limited.
-Aurora Properties (Sale) has started worked on its first two sites during 2017/18 - Wallington Court on the Marden Estate and the Avenue site in Whitley Bay.
+Aurora Properties (Sale) completed its first project in 2018/19 at Wallington Court and its second and third projects are underway at the Avenue site (Empress Point) in Whitley Bay and Northumberland Square in North Shields respectively.

 Funding for the purchase and construction of homes is provided to North Tyneside Trading Company (Development) Limited and Aurora Properties (Sale) Limited by the parent company, North Tyneside Trading Company and ultimately by the Authority in the form of equity and loan funding.
-For the 2017/18 financial year 1,630,000 £1 Ordinary Shares were purchased in North Tyneside Trading Company by the Authority which in turn purchased £1,124,000 of equity in North Tyneside Trading Company (Development) Limited and £506,000 of equity in Aurora Properties (Sale) Limited.
-In addition, £759,000 of loan funding was provided to North Tyneside Trading Company Limited who in turn made equivalent loans to Aurora Properties (Sale) Limited.
+For the 2018/19 financial year, 2,179,000 £1 Ordinary Shares were purchased in North Tyneside Trading Company by the Authority which in turn purchased £1,619,000 of equity in North Tyneside Trading Company (Development) Limited and £560,000 of equity in Aurora Properties (Sale) Limited.
+In addition, £1,090,000 of Ioan funding was provided to Aurora Properties (Sale) Limited by the Authority.
 This funding was used as a payment for the purchase of properties, land and construction works on site.

-[A full set of audited accounts for the North Tyneside Trading Company and subsidiaries for their accounting period ending 31 March 2018 will be available from the Company Directors at North Tyneside Trading Company, Quadrant, Silverlink North, Cobalt Business Park, Newcastle Upon Tyne, NE27 0BY.]
+A full set of audited accounts for the North Tyneside Trading Company and subsidiaries for their accounting period ending 31 March 2019 will be available from the Company Directors at North Tyneside Trading Company, Quadrant, Silverlink North, Cobalt Business Park, Newcastle Upon Tyne, NE27 0BY.